The races for Minneapolis mayor and all 13 of the City's ward seats are growing more crowded as November nears.

 The makeup of the Minneapolis City Council could look a lot different at the beginning of 2026, since elections will be held in each ward in November.

 Presumably, Ward 11 will also be an open seat since Koski is running for mayor, because she cannot run for both posts at the same time.
+There's only been one candidate filing for the area comprising Southwest so far.

 City Council candidates: